October 27, 2017

 Donn Van Deren, Jr.: NP graduate student (Capecchi lab): "Establishing the ontogeny of Hoxb8-lineage microglia"

-Yueqi Wang: NP graduate student (Shcheglovitov lab): "Synaptic connectivity of SHANK3-deficient human neurons"
+Yueqi Wang: NP graduate student (Shcheglovitov lab): "Transcriptomic and electrophysiological characterization of human cortical organoids"

 Chandni Sheth: Postdoctoral Fellow (Renshaw lab): “Living at Altitude: Brain and Behavioral Effects of Hypobaric Hypoxia in an Animal model”